Hope & Healing for

 The patient and family work with the treatment team to develop an appropriate aftercare plan.
 Our goal is to help maintain the progress that the patient made during their stay.

 Admissions are accepted 24 hours a day.
 Physicians, psychologists, social workers, mental health professionals, social service agencies, family members or friends may make referrals.
-The decision regarding admission is made by the Senior Behavioral Health Unit’s Medical Director.
+The decision regarding admission is made by the Rome Behavioral Health Unit’s Medical Director.

 To Make A Referral or For More Information